Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Price winner: Bitwarden

-Bitwarden (5/5)“Free Forever” plan, with a premium plan starting at $10 annually and a family plan for $40 a year
+Bitwarden (5.0)“Free Forever” plan, with a premium plan starting at $10 annually and a family plan for $40 a year

 Let’s cut to the chase — Bitwarden’s equivalent premium pricing plan costs significantly less than Dashlane’s, but both offer excellent value.
-In our independent reviews, each scored a perfect five out of five.
+In our independent reviews, each scored highly — Bitwarden with a perfect score (5/5) and Dashlane a nearly perfect score (4.7).
 How is this possible?
 We rate plans for password managers based on industry standards.
-And by those standards, Dashlane is still one of the best free password managers.
+And by those standards, Dashlane still stands among the best free password managers.

 #

 But you pay for all 10 seats in the Starter plan, whether you’re using all 10 or not.
-Both of them have a $5 per user level which offer a roughly similar level of service, but Dashlane also has an $8 per seat plan which adds in a few extra features like on-demand phone support.
+Both of them have a $5 per user level, which offers a roughly similar level of service, but Dashlane also has an $8 per seat plan, which adds in a few extra features like on-demand phone support.

 Winner: Both are a great value, but Bitwarden offers significantly lower rates for individuals and families and slightly lower rates for businesses.